teamed/teamed.io/pages/qa.md

   - quality assurance principles
 ---

-Each ticket must comply to these requirements:
+Each ticket must comply to the following requirements.
+They are groupped by the type of the task.

+`TS/FIX` (bug fixing):

  * The ticket is closed only when the reported problem is solved, [see](http://www.yegor256.com/2015/02/12/top-down-design.html)